EyoelYT/nordic-theme/README.md

 I'll add some screenshots as I go along.
 Please feel free to [send any suggestions](https://todo.sr.ht/~ashton314/nordic-night) you may have, though bear in mind this is a hobby project.

+Nordic Night has some support for terminals with a lower range of colors.

+## Nordic Midnight

+New in version 2.0.0, there is now a `nordic-midnight` theme: a few of the colors are little darker—most notably the background is pure black.

 <!-- # Color palette -->

 <!-- <style> -->